Find Grad Schools

 17 Yearly Graduations

 The 8th most popular school in the country for quality control tech majors who are seeking their master's degree is Kennesaw State University.
 Roughly 41,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,238 per year.
-During the 2020-2021 academic year, 17 people received their master's degree in quality control tech from KSU Georgia.
-About 71% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,450 per year, while in-state graduate students, on average, pay $5,328 per year.
+During the most recent year for which we have data, 17 people received their master's degree in quality control tech from KSU Georgia.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 #9